 Greg raises Duroc hogs; an old breed whose heritage goes back to the 1800s.
 Durocs are famous for their flavor.
 A friend of mine once described it—accurately—as almost a beef-pork blend, like the delicious result of a transgression between a pig and a cow.

-Gunthorp bacon is dry cured for a week with a simple dry rub of salt and brown sugar.
+Gunthorp bacon is dry 'cured' for a week with a simple dry rub of salt and celery powder (so technically it's 'uncured').
 It’s smoked over hickory logs (not chips) for twelve hours.
 That leaves it lightly smoky, just a little sweet and all the way delicious.